-- 1. Detailed Evaluation Plan and Schedule which should not exceed 5 pages, includes initial work plan and proposal for the midterm Evaluation outlining the proposed methodology, survey tools, process of data collection and analysis as well as final set of data-collection tools for all indicators in the log frame.
-This report should be submitted to ADRA Cambodia for review and approval within 5 days after signing of the contract and receiving the up to date BL and Annual Survey results. - 2.
-Draft Finding and Results report to be presented to ADRA Cambodia 10 days after completion of field work and sufficient sharing and discussions with the iDE PG Assessment team.

-- 3. Presentation on the main findings of the midterm assessment at field level involving project teams, Government Partners, and community representatives, etc. - 4.
-Final report in English not exceeding a length of 35 pages (excluding annexes) which includes: - o Acknowledgements - Glossary/Acronyms - o Introduction - Executive Summary - Methodology (clear description of methodologies used to ensure the basis for future measurements) - Findings of the study.
-Midterm information per indicator shall be presented; - Relevance, efficiency, effectiveness, impact and sustainability of the project. - Exit plan recommendations - Conclusion and Recommendations for Project Adjustment as per the program's outcomes, outputs, activities and indicators - o Appendices - 5.
-Report must include relevant photos, graphs and quotes.
+- Detailed Evaluation Plan and Schedule which should not exceed 5 pages, includes initial work plan and proposal for the midterm Evaluation outlining the proposed methodology, survey tools, process of data collection and analysis as well as final set of data-collection tools for all indicators in the log frame.
+This report should be submitted to ADRA Cambodia for review and approval within 5 days after signing of the contract and receiving the Baseling, Annual survey, and Midterm Survey/evaluation results. - 2.
+Draft and submit the Findings and Results Report to be presented to ADRA Cambodia after completion of the endline survey and field data colletion work. - 3.
+Presentation on the main findings of the final assessment at field level involving project teams, Government Partners, and community representatives, etc. - 4.
+Guidence: I clear and concise presentation stype is requested for the report.
+The Final report in English should not exceed a length of 35 pages (excluding annexes) which includes: - Acknowledgements - Glossary/Acronyms - o Introduction - Executive Summary - Methodology (clear description of methodologies used to ensure the basis for future measurements) - Findings of the study, final information per indicator shall be presented; - o Relevance, efficiency, effectiveness, impact and sustainability of the project. - o Exit plan recommendations - Conclusion and Recommendations for Project Adjustment as per the program's outcomes, outputs, activities and indicators - Appendices - 5.
+Report should include a balance of relevant photos, graphs and informant quotes.